sapegin/washingcode-book/manuscript/Avoid_reassigning_variables.md

 ## Indeterminate loops

 Sometimes having a reassignment is quite okay.
-Indeterminate loops, the ones where we don’t know the number of iterations in advance, are a good case for reassignments.
+Indeterminate loops, the ones where we don’t know the number of iterations up front, are a good case for reassignments.

 Consider this example: